tienhuat/dbversion/README.md

 # `dbversion_report.txt` and `dbversion_hash.txt` will be generated in the working directory

-# Deactivate the venv in a terminal session, optional
+# Deactivate the venv in the terminal session, optional
 deactivate
 ```